Quantum theory of molecular orientations: Holonomy of position states

 where $\ker\Gamma$ is the subset of elements of $\G$ which evaluate to the identity in the $\Gamma$ irrep.

-\begin{example}[water, $\b^{\ast}$ ortho species] This species, with symmetry group $\G=\C 2$ and irrep $\Gamma=\b$, admits the simplest nontrivial monodromy.
+\begin{example}[water, $\b^{\ast}$ ortho isomer] This isomer, with symmetry group $\G=\C 2$ and irrep $\Gamma=\b$, admits the simplest nontrivial monodromy.
 The irrep is one-dimensional, so there is no $\m$ index.
 The only non-identity symmetry rotation, $\rg=(00\pi)$ in the Euler-angle prescription, exchanges the two hydrogen nuclei and evaluates to $-1$ in the $\b$ irrep (see Example~\ref{ex:triplet-water-position}).
-This yields a monodromy of $-1$, which is not present in the para species since $\Gamma$ is trivial for that species.
+This yields a monodromy of $-1$, which is not present in the para isomer since $\Gamma$ is trivial for that isomer.
 The monodromy group is the symmetry group itself, $\G_{\mon}=\C 2$.

 The $-1$ monodromy can alternatively be derived using the coset-state expression from Eq.~\eqref{eq:water-coset}.
 Beginning with the identity coset state, $\cs=\re=(000)$, and applying the symmetry rotation yields